RinkM/Odin4-Drawing/notes.md

 Need to clean up the code now.
 I think there's a number of loose ends that connect to nothing.
 Shorten functions.
 The thing works, but code is messy.

+there's two knoblist event listener functions just floating there.  can I combine into 1?
+Do I have to wrap them as a function?

+event listeners... can they be wrapped in a function?
+Should they?
+How do they get called / activated?